IBM-Bluemix-Docs/mobilepush/push-compliance.md

 * [{{site.data.keyword.cloud_notm}} ISO 27018](https://www-935.ibm.com/services/multimedia/ibmcloud_27018.pdf){: external}
 * [Search all IBM ISO certificates](https://www-935.ibm.com/services/us/en/it-services/iso-management-system-certifications.html){: external}.

-## SOC 2 Type 1 Certification
+## SOC Certification
 {: #soccert}

-{{site.data.keyword.IBM_notm}} provides a Service Organization Controls (SOC) 2 Type 1 report for {{site.data.keyword.mobilepushshort}} Service.
+{{site.data.keyword.mobilepushshort}} Service is SOC1 Type 2, SOC2 Type 2, SOC3 audit certified for the Security and Availability principles.
 The reports evaluate IBM's operational controls according to the criteria set by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
-The Trust Services Principles define adequate control systems and establish industry standards for service providers such as IBM Cloud to safeguard their customers' data and information.
+The Trust Services Principles define adequate control systems and establish industry standards for service providers such as {{site.data.keyword.cloud_notm}} to safeguard their customers' data and information.
+For more information on compliance, visit this [blog](https://admin.blogs.prd.ibm.event.ibm.com/w3-techblog/compliance/).

-You can request an SOC 2 Type 1 report from the customer portal or contact your sales representative.
+You can request an SOC Certification report from the customer portal or contact your sales representative.
 Alternatively, you can open a support ticket with
 [IBM Cloud support](https://www.ibm.com/cloud/support){: external}.

 ## General Data Protection Regulation (GDPR)
 {: #gdpr}

-The GDPR seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data, whilst imposing strict rules on those hosting and ‘processing’ this data, anywhere in the world.
+The GDPR seeks to create a harmonized data protection law framework across the EU and aims to give citizens back the control of their personal data, while imposing strict rules on those hostings and ‘processing’ this data, anywhere in the world.
 The Regulation also introduces rules relating to the free movement of personal data within and outside the EU.

 With the [General Data Protection Regulation](https://www.eugdpr.org/){: external}, {{site.data.keyword.mobilepushshort}} Service customers can rely on the {{site.data.keyword.mobilepushshort}} Service team's understanding and compliance with emerging data privacy standards and legislation and also in {{site.data.keyword.IBM}}'s wider ability to provide a comprehensive suite of solutions to assist businesses of all sizes with their own internal data governance requirements.